Texting and Driving. In Exercises 21–26, refer to the accompanyin... | Channels for Pearson+

 Random Variable

 A random variable is a numerical outcome of a random phenomenon.
 In this context, the random variable x represents the number of drivers in a group of five who report texting while driving.
-Understanding random variables is crucial for analyzing probabilities and making inferences about the data collected.
+Understanding random variables is crucial for analyzing probabilities and making inferences about populations based on sample data.

 Recommended video: